Who & Why

 Swim Feral was founded by Jamima Latimer and Sonya Moorhead.
 They are both artists with a cold water habit and made friends swimming together in a dam on top of a blustery hill in the Yorkshire moors.

-Here at Swim Feral we are hugely passionate about the world of outdoor swimming and are hoping to plan cold water projects that will inspire people to reconnect with themselves, place and each other through liquid landscapes, art and performance.
-We also want to make the outdoor changing experience a bit more comfortable - that's why we designed the Turtleback bag!
+We also want to make the outdoor changing experience a bit more comfortable - that's why we designed the unique Turtleback bag!

 As well as raising money for a great cause the experience inspired two things in me: